tuongphantrue/tech-price-mailer/README.md

+The parser (`parse_listing()` in the script) matches by *text adjacency* - a product-name-looking line immediately followed by a "X.XXX.XXX ₫" price line - rather than by exact HTML structure, so it should survive minor theme/markup changes.

+**MemoryZone** server-renders its product grid, so a plain HTTP GET already contains the data - fast, no browser needed.

+**HACOM** does not: it runs on Next.js, and the product grid is fetched by client-side JS after the page loads, so a plain GET always sees an empty grid.
+This script renders HACOM's category pages in a real headless Chromium tab (via [Playwright](https://playwright.dev/)) first, then parses the resulting HTML the same way.

+**Phong Vũ** is attempted the same headless-browser way, but that site also runs active bot detection that can block even a real browser - if so, you'll see a fetch/render error in the logs for that category (not a silent "0 items parsed").
+This script does not attempt to defeat that detection (no fingerprint spoofing, proxies, CAPTCHA solving, etc.) - if it keeps failing, the practical option is to drop Phong Vũ from `ENABLED_RETAILERS`.

-The parser (`parse_listing()` in the script) matches by *text adjacency* - a product-name-looking line immediately followed by a "X.XXX.XXX ₫" price line - rather than by exact HTML structure, so it should survive minor theme/markup changes and works reasonably across all three sites' similar storefront templates.
-If a run reports 0 parsed items for a retailer/category, that site's page layout has probably changed more than that; open the category URL and check `parse_listing()`, and the `JUNK_NAME_PREFIXES` / `JUNK_NAME_RE` filters near the top of the file (these were tuned by hand for each site's nav/filter text, so a new site or a redesign may need a line or two added there).
+If a run reports 0 parsed items for a retailer/category, open the category URL and check `parse_listing()`, and the `JUNK_NAME_PREFIXES` / `JUNK_NAME_RE` filters near the top of the file (tuned by hand per site's nav/filter text, so a redesign may need a line or two added there).

 ## One-time setup (~5 minutes)